PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 a) Combinations of planes
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Describe angled planes here for non-straight shapes without circular direction.** ...
+**Describe angled planes here for non-straight shapes, particularly without circular direction.** ...
 Planes on an angle are made up of component combinations of two or all three of the cardinal planes.

 .. _circular_directions: